-What does The Ballad of John and Yoko mean?
+What do you think The Ballad of John and Yoko means?

 Beatles: The Ballad of John and Yoko Meaning